 Memory research and training is a frequent and popular topic in psychological research and practice.
 Yet the topic of prospective memory, i.e. memory for the future, is not well known in professional or lay discourse.

-Prospective memory is a type of memory used in many situations, and it forms a prerequisite for effective future and later recall our intention at the right time, also plays a very important role in school success.
+Prospective memory is a type of memory used in many situations, and it forms a prerequisite for effective functioning in everyday life.
+Prospective memory, as the ability to remember what we intend to do in the future and later recall our intention at the right time, also plays a very important role in school success.
+Additionally, deficits in prospective memory are associated with a range of psychological difficulties, be it various cognitive impairments, neurodevelopmental disorders etc.